xtfocus/my-notes/content/MLOPS Course/web_scraping.md

 ![hanoi_weather.png](/home/tung/websites/my_note/content/attachments/hanoi_weather.png)

-This post is a dashboad of what I'm working on for the final project of Quan's course.
+This post is a dashboad of what I'm working on for the final project of [[Quan_course_introduction.md|Quan's course]].
 I will be updating frequently

 # The project idea